traskmountain/reports/README.md

 ./master

 **NOTES**
-"master" is the main script which calls get_projects and then get_cpu_ram scripts.
+"master" is the main script which calls get_projects, get_cpu_ram, and calculate scripts.